 Standing at 553 metres (1,815 feet) the CN Tower held the distinction of being the tallest free-standing structure in the world until the completion of Burj Khalifa in 2010.
 Today it is one of Toronto’s most popular attractions for tourists and locals alike.

 A Landmark and Wonder

 Take the glass-fronted and glass-floored elevator up to the LookOut for fantastic views of the city.
+Newly renovated in 2018, from the LookOut level you will experience a thrilling new perspective on the most spectacular views in Toronto with the new floor-to-ceiling panoramic Window Walls.
 On clear days you can see over 160 kilometres and across the lake to Niagara Falls and Rochester, New York.
 Dine at one of the tower’s three restaurants, including the award-winning rotating 360 Restaurant.
 Walk, sit, stand, lie down or even jump on the Glass Floor (it won’t break).
 Or test the limits of your nerves with the hands-free EdgeWalk encircling the top of the Tower’s main pod.

 The CN Tower provides two options for market-fresh dining.

 The recipient of several awards, 360 welcomes groups, parties and associations, and is the perfect place to celebrate any occasion.
 Reservations are recommended and can be made by calling 416-362-5411.

 In 2011, the CN Tower opened EdgeWalk – the first attraction of its kind in North America.
 If you’ve ever wondered what it’s like to feel the open air 356 metres (1,168 feet) above Toronto, EdgeWalk is for you.

 The world’s highest full circle hands-free walk takes place on a 1.5-metre (5-foot) ledge encircling the top of the CN Tower’s main pod.
 In groups of six, visitors walk around the pod while attached to an overhead rail by a secure harness.
 A trained EdgeWalk guide leads the tour, which runs for approximately 1.5 hours (the outside portion lasts approximately half an hour).
 During the walk, you will have the opportunity to lean back over the city with nothing but open air between you and the ground – an unforgettable photo op to share with your friends once you get back to Earth!